 Truancy is not acceptable.
 Truancy will be defined as any time a student is absent from a class without permission or prior parent notification.
 A student who leaves school without the permission of school authorities will be considered truant.
 A parent call after the fact will not negate the truancy.
-Students who are considered truant will receive consequences which may include revocation of their driver's license, driver's permit and/or work permit.
+Students who are considered truant will receive consequences which may include revocation of their driver's license and/or driver's permit.
 In addition, students may be referred to the Juvenile Justice Center's Truancy Assistance Program.